Menu

 • Detailed population data is limited

-• Under threat from deforestation and habitat fragmentation
+• Threatened by deforestation and habitat fragmentation

 Market Availability

-• Specialized growing requirements
+• Specific growing requirements and natural distribution.

 References & Resources